crustio/Crust-Grants-Program/applications/applicaiton_template.md

 * **Team Name:** Legal name of your team
 * **Payment Address:** CRU ERC20 address

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

+> ⚠️ *When you submit an application for a Grant，You confirm that you have read these Terms and Conditions carefully and that you agree to be bound by them.*

 ### Overview